 Why on earth did you go to Turkey?
 Didn’t you know there are U.S. State travel advisories against it?

 Yes, we knew of the travel advisories, and we’d taken the proper precautions by notifying the state department and the American Embassy in Turkey of our travel plans.
-Honestly, we debated canceling the trip a half-dozen times, and when the incident happened, we considered returning home.
+We’d debated canceling the trip a half-dozen times, and when the incident happened, we considered returning home.
 But the truth to the matter is, travel is risky, no matter where you go, or when you go.

 During the summer of 1983, I worked on an archaeological excavation in Israel and endured bomb threats weekly.
 In 1987, Matthew was studying in Paris when a series of Algerian bombings brought the city to a standstill.
 In 2000 during our trip to Spain, ETA (Basque separatists) assassinated city officials via gunfire or bombs in almost every major city we visited.

 We were traveling in Britain during the Tube bombings of 2005.
 This past year we toured both Paris and Brussels just weeks before their attacks.
 And since Christmas, 1,736 Chicagoans have suffered gunshot wounds — 68 just this last Memorial Day Weekend — with the current homicide rate at 297 for 2016 so far.
-And we’re not even half way through the year yet.
+We’re not even half way through the year yet.
 (Strangely, our home city of Chicago is not on the U.S. Travel Advisory List, despite these statistics.)

 The point is, life is dangerous.
-You never know when some wack job, terrorist, or guy with a grudge is going to put a period to your existence.
-Likewise, there’s no way to predict when some rando virus like Zika, SARS, Swine Flu, or the Bubonic Plague will break out.
+You never know when some whack job, terrorist, or guy with a grudge is going to put a period to your existence.
+Likewise, there’s no way to predict when some random virus like Zika, SARS, Swine Flu, or the Bubonic Plague will break out.
 In fact, I can’t think of a trip (or a single year in my life) where I haven’t faced the threat of violence, illness, economic collapse, or natural disaster.
 To misapply a quote by 16th-century philosopher Thomas Hobbes, “the life of man is solitary, poor, nasty, brutish, and short.”
 But I’d hate to miss out on it, despite the dangers.

 Some may say that I’m misguided, foolish, or completely idiotic.
 In the end, my thought is this: if I die, at least it will be doing something that I love.
 I refuse to cower at home thinking I’ll be safe (clearly my current hometown of Chicago isn’t.)
 And I refuse to let a small group of radicals win the war by instilling such fear in me that I lose out on the opportunities to travel in Europe during our brief Oslo assignment.